 - You can live your retirement to the fullest.

 If you want to go into retirement and use your well-deserved free time in a meaningful way, it’s best to set a goal that aligns with your purpose in life.
-Or if you don’t know what your purpose in retirement is you can set a goal that motivates you to explore and find it.
+Or, if you don’t know what your purpose in retirement is, you can set a goal that motivates you to explore and find it.

 When you already set a goal for the time in retirement before you retire, it makes your transition easier.
 A goal gives you a reason to wake up every morning.
-And if you split up your goal up in different daily steps, you can check these steps off daily.
+If you split up your goal up in different daily steps, you can check these steps off daily.
 And that will make you feel accomplished and self-worthy at the end of each day.
 That helps you maintain a positive mindset in retirement.

 Set your goals using the SMART method.
 The SMART way is writing down a goal that meets the following criteria: